seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 IR2 focus the strenght in floor robot, for residential use in the Europe region, specifically in Italy.

+### 2.2 PEST Analysis

+**Political:**

+IR2 is plannig to expand its business in the Europe Union because of its safe and predictable econonomic circumstances.
+In this way it will be helpful for the company to predict its market growth because Europe is politically stable.

+**Economic:**

+The Robot vacuum cleaner market is espected to grow in Europe, the willing to pay of the people for robotic home assistance products will be consistent.

+**Social:**

+In theese time people lifestyles are completely revolutioned by technology that cohexist and cooperate with humans.
+People that appreciate the help a product like this can give will never go back to the waste of time and physical effort, can focus on their hobbies and carreers.

+**Technological:**

+The whole world of technology is moving towards Iot and AI, this cannot help but make a positive contribution to the robot industry.

-# 3. Competitive Analisys
+## 3. Competitive Analisys

-# 3.3 Growth Share Matrix
+### 3.1 Growth Share Matrix

 IR2 is positioned in the star, is well positioned in Italian Market and there are confident possibilities to grow thanks to the overall market growth.
 Keep investing in R&D in order to maintaid quality and cutting edge technology.

-# 3.2 Strategic Group Analisys
+### 3.2 Strategic Group
-The most direct competitors of IR2 are Irobot and dyson.
+The most direct competitors of IR2 are IRobot and Dyson.
-The common strategy adopted by this group is to develop an high price product that ensures quality and innovation dyson focuses on engime quality and power of suction. irobot focuses on innovation intended as always more smart devices, iot features and multiple automatic features.
+The common strategy adopted by this group is to develop an high price product that ensures quality and innovation.

+Dyson is focused on engine quality and power of suction.

+IRobot focuses on innovation as always more smart devices, iot features and multiple automatic features.

-IR2 differs from the competitors because focuses in innovation focusing in optimization of mapping algoritm, enivromental issues feaced by the robot and design of the product.
+IR2 differs from the competitors focusing in optimized mapping algoritm, solving enivromental issues feaced by the robot and the design of the products.

-# 3.1 Perceptual Mapping
+### 3.3 Perceptual Maps

 ![map1](./map1.png)
 ![map2](./map2.png)

-## 3.5 SWOT Analysis
+### 3.4 SWOT Analysis

-## Strengths:
+**Strengths**:
 - Brand reputation
 - High quality
 - Top design, it is not a product to hide, is something to show to define your status